 Use two fingers, or the applicator if you prefer, to rub the solution gently down to the skin with a light amount of pressure.
 There’s no need to apply heavy pressure for the solution to get absorbed into the skin.

 5. Wash your hands

-How to apply foam minoxidil in 5 easy steps
+How to apply foam minoxidil in 5 easy steps (A simple, illustrated guide)

 Applying minoxidil foam isn’t much different than applying liquid: